frillip/dsnet-nsupdate/README.md

 # dsnet-nsupdate

-A script to maintain an up-to-date DNS zone based on `dsnetreport.json`.
-It does this by comparing what is currently in DNS (aided by creating a list of peers in a TXT record in the DNS zone), compared with what needs to be in DNS based on `dsnetreport.json`.
+A script to maintain an up-to-date DNS zone based on a dsnet centralised wireguard VPN.
+It does this by comparing what is currently in DNS (aided by creating a list of peers in a TXT record in the DNS zone), compared with what needs to be in DNS based on the output of `dsnet report`, `dsnetreport.json`.
 It supports both forward and reverse records for IPv4 and IPv6, and can also update an external nameserver in a split-horizon configuration.

 ## Requirements
-A working BIND configuration that allows dynamic updates with TSIG keys See also: `requirements.txt`
+A working BIND configuration that allows dynamic updates with TSIG keys

+See also: `requirements.txt`

 ## Background